Home

 EPOC...The After Burn

-In other words,your body will burn far more calories after a kick-butt strength training workout than any type cardio workout.
+In other words,your body will burn far more calories after a kick-butt strength training workout than any type of cardio workout.

 As an added bonus, every pound of muscle burns about 30 calories a day at rest while fat only needs 2 calories a day to sustain its self.
-This essentially boosts your metabolism and enable you to burn more calories throughout the day…even when you’re snoozing’.
+This essentially boosts your metabolism and enable you to burn more calories throughout the day…even when you’re snoozin’.
 Again, the “the after-burn”.

 Do It Circuit Style